Cloudy summer in MENA

 Arabia Monitor Monthly

 COVID-19 and the regional economic contraction are putting governments to the test.
 Political transitions and reform implementation have set the stage for potential public backlashes.

-- Oman’s financing options are expected to remain limited this year.
-We hope the new economic strategy put forward by Sultan Haitham bin Tariq to opens doors for revenue to counter the country's increasing deficit and sustain its dollar peg.
+- Oman's financing options are expected to remain limited this year.
+We hope the new economic strategy put forward by Sultan Haitham bin Tarik opens doors for revenue to counter the country's increasing deficit and sustain its dollar peg.

 - History repeats itself as Tunisia bids farewell to another prime minister, leaving the country again in a reform-delaying political power struggle.

 - Restrictions on resuming full flights to China are likely to remain in place until the end of the year, but GCC carriers may be well-placed to take advantage of their pre-pandemic role as China re-opens.

 Ghalia Al Bajali, Mingqiao Zhao & Leila Lajevardi, Analysts

 Arabia Monitor’s MENA Monthly publication provides a timely snapshot of most notable recent developments in the dynamic MENA region.
 Our analysts get past the news to deliver the core, forward looking conclusions that markets-oriented readers look for.